joeyates/exiffer/README.md

 Conveniences for image manipulation.

+# Status

+Project abandoned as [Vix](https://github.com/akash-akya/vix) wrapper for libvips covers my needs.

+The program now reads almost all image metadata for JPEGs.

+In order to modify images, the metadata needs to be written out again, followed by the image data.

+# Debugging

+Use `exiftool -htmlDump FILE` to produce an HTML file with indications of the binary layout.

 # Installation

 The package can be installed by adding `exiffer` to your list of dependencies in `mix.exs`: